uinix-js/uinix-theme/readme.md

 }
 ```

 > **Note**: We recommend enabling atomic CSS in production as a scalable solution to share and reuse CSS class definitions across HTML elements.
-Disabling atomic styles in development is recommended to improve debugging experience.
+Disabling atomic styles in development is recommended to improve development experience.

 ### Configure and render themed CSS variables

-If you prefer to work with *CSS variables* and would like to integrate CSS workstreams with uinix-theme, you can configure rendering the entire *theme* as CSS variables in the global style sheet.
+If you prefer to work with *CSS variables* and would like to integrate CSS workstreams with uinix-theme, you can configure rendering the entire *theme* as CSS variables into the global style sheet.

 ```js
 import {createThemeRenderer} from 'uinix-theme';